felixsc1/spacy_nlp_demo/README.md

 Uses entity ruler created in part one to create a training data set, consisting of text and labeled entities in it.
 Output is stored as json for review, and converted to .spacy binary format for training in part 3.

+### part3:

+Training a model.
+As of spaCy v3, this is done via command line.
+See the file for the commands to create a config file and train a model.
+However, since this model does not contain word vectors, it still cannot generalize over new texts.

+### part4:

+code shows on a simple example how to generate word vectors using gensim, then load them into a spacy model.